shell-pool/shpool/README.md

 By adding a few lines to your `.bashrc` on your remote host, you can have ssh automatically attach to a shpool session derived from the `$SSH_TTY` variable.
-`ssh` ensures that this variable is stable across connections from the same local terminal, so you will be able to restore the same shpool session by simply sshing to your cloudtop from the same local terminal going forward.
-To use shpool in this mode, just add
+To use shpool in this mode, add

 ```
 if [[ $- =~ i ]] && [[ -n "$SSH_TTY" ]]; then